air/configtest/Salt article.md

 Create a new droplet called `salt01`.
 Log in as root and:

-    # add-apt-repository -y ppa:saltstack/salt
+    add-apt-repository -y ppa:saltstack/salt
-    # apt-get update
+    apt-get update
-    # apt-get install -y salt-minion
+    apt-get install -y salt-minion
-    # service --status-all 2>&1 | grep salt
+    service --status-all 2>&1 | grep salt

 There's one item of config business.
 We need to set the location of the master (an IP address for the moment).
-Edit the file as below and set it:
+Edit the file:

-    # vi /etc/salt/minion
+    vi /etc/salt/minion

-    # # set the appropriate line to read 'master: <^><your configmaster IP><^>'
+Remove the comment from the `master` line, and add your master's IP address:

+    master: <^><your configmaster IP><^>

+And restart the service to pick up the changes:

-    # service salt-minion restart
+    service salt-minion restart

 You can understand what the minion is doing by watching the log:

-    # cat /var/log/salt/minion
+    cat /var/log/salt/minion

 Have a look now.
 You can see that at first, the minion couldn't find a master at the default hostname `salt`.
 Once this was fixed and restarted, we see